Which city is cheaper, Rome or Brussels?

 Both Rome and Brussels during the autumn are popular places to visit.
 The autumn months attract visitors to Brussels because of the city's sights and attractions and the shopping scene.
 Furthermore, the city's sights and attractions, the shopping scene, the music scene, and the natural beauty of the area are the main draw to Rome this time of year.

 Brussels is cooler than Rome in the autumn.
-The temperature in Brussels is usually 12°C (54°F) in October, and Rome stays around 17°C (63°F).
+The daily temperature in Brussels averages around 12°C (54°F) in October, and Rome fluctuates around 17°C (63°F).

 In the autumn, Brussels often gets less sunshine than Rome.
 Brussels gets 114 hours of sunny skies this time of year, while Rome receives 198 hours of full sun.